-The Group adopts an Enterprise Risk Management (ERM) Framework which sets out the required environmental and organisational components for managing risk in an integrated, systematic and consistent manner.
+The Group adopts an Enterprise Risk Management (ERM) Framework which sets out the required environmental and organisational components for managing risks in an integrated, systematic and consistent manner.
 The ERM Framework and related policies are reviewed annually.
-A team comprising the President & GCEO and other key management personnel is responsible for directing and monitoring the development, implementation and practice of ERM across the Group.
+A team comprising the GCEO and other key management personnel is responsible for directing and monitoring the development, implementation and practice of ERM across the Group.

 As part of the ERM Framework, Management, among other things, undertakes and performs a Group-wide Risk and Control Self-Assessment (RCSA) annually to identify material risks along with their mitigating measures.

-The systems of risk management and internal controls are reviewed at least annually by Management, the RC, the AC and the Board, taking into account the best practices and guidance in the Risk Governance Guidance for Listed Boards issued by the Corporate Governance Council and the Listing Manual.
+The adequacy and effectiveness of the systems of risk management and internal controls are reviewed at least annually by Management, the RC, the AC and the Board, taking into account the best practices and guidance in the Risk Governance Guidance for Listed Boards issued by the Corporate Governance Council and the Listing Manual.

 The Group Risk Appetite Statement (RAS), incorporating the Group's risk limits, addresses the management of material risks faced by the Group.
 Alignment of the Group's risk profile to the Group RAS is achieved through various communication and monitoring mechanisms (including key performance indicators set for Management) put in place across the Group.

-More information on the Group's ERM Framework can be found in the Enterprise Risk Management section on pages 70 to 73 of this Annual Report.
+More information on the Group's ERM Framework including the material risks identified can be found in the ERM section on pages 109 to 113 of this Annual Report.

 The internal and external auditors conduct reviews of the adequacy and effectiveness of the material internal controls (including financial, operational, compliance and IT controls) and risk management systems.
 This includes testing, where practicable, material internal controls in areas managed by external service providers.
 Any material non-compliance or lapses in internal controls together with corrective measures recommended by the internal and external auditors are reported to and reviewed by the AC.
 The AC also reviews the adequacy and effectiveness of the measures taken by Management on the recommendations made by the internal and external auditors in this respect.

-The President & GCEO and the GCFO have obtained similar assurances from the respective business and corporate executive heads in the Group.
+The GCEO, GCFO and the other key management personnel have obtained similar assurances from the respective business and corporate executive heads in the Group.

-Based on the ERM Framework established and the reviews conducted by Management and both the internal and external auditors, as well as the assurance from the President & GCEO and the GCFO, the Board is of the opinion that the systems of risk management and internal controls within the Group are adequate and effective to address the risks (including financial, operational, compliance and IT risks) which the Company considers relevant and material to its current business environment as at 31 December 2018.
+Based on the ERM Framework established and the reviews conducted by Management and both the internal and external auditors, as well as the assurance from the GCEO, the GCFO and the relevant key management personnel, the Board is of the opinion that the systems of risk management and internal controls within the Group are adequate and effective to address the risks (including financial, operational, compliance and IT risks) which the Company considers relevant and material to its current business environment as at 31 December 2019.
 The AC and RC concur with the Board in its opinion.
-No material weaknesses in the systems of risk management and internal controls were identified by the Board, the AC or the RC in the review for FY 2018.
+No material weaknesses in the systems of risk management and internal controls were identified by the Board, the AC or the RC in the review for FY 2019.

 The Board notes that the systems of risk management and internal controls established by Management provide reasonable assurance that the Group, as it strives to achieve its business objectives, will not be significantly affected by any event that can be reasonably foreseen or anticipated.
 However, the Board also notes that no system of risk management and internal controls can provide absolute assurance in this regard, or absolute assurance against poor judgement in decision-making, human error, losses, fraud or other irregularities.